SMILE laser eye surgery

 Research is showing SMILE produces virtually the same visual acuity as LASIK for the correction of nearsightedness, without the need to create a LASIK-style corneal flap.

-In one study of 328 people who underwent the SMILE procedure, all but one had uncorrected visual acuity (UCVA) of 20/40 or better after surgery, and 88 percent had UCVA of 20/20 or better.
+In one study of 328 people who underwent the SMILE procedure, all but one had uncorrected visual acuity (UCVA) of 20/40 or better after surgery, and 88% had UCVA of 20/20 or better.

 Also, it appears there may be less risk of dry eye symptoms after SMILE, compared with LASIK.
-There may be several reasons for this, including that because SMILE takes place within the cornea without a large corneal flap, fewer corneal nerves are affected by the procedure.
+SMILE does not require a large corneal flap like LASIK, so fewer corneal nerves are affected by the procedure.
+This may be why there is less risk of dry eyes after SMILE vs. LASIK.

-The very small SMILE incision may also enable the cornea to have more biomechanical stability after SMILE, compared with its ability to maintain shape (especially following trauma) after LASIK.
+The very small SMILE incision may also enable the cornea to maintain more of its strength and resistance to traumatic injuries after the procedure, compared with LASIK.

 Are there any downsides to SMILE when compared with LASIK or PRK?

-For starters, SMILE can only correct nearsightedness, whereas LASIK and PRK can also correct significant amounts of farsightedness and astigmatism.
+For starters, SMILE can only correct nearsightedness.
+LASIK and PRK can also correct farsightedness and astigmatism.

 Also, LASIK and PRK can treat higher-order aberrations (HOAs) that can affect night vision, whereas SMILE cannot.
 In fact, SMILE might increase HOAs to some degree.

-And if you have residual refractive error after a SMILE procedure and require additional vision correction, typically PRK would be the preferred enhancement procedure for best results.
+And if you have residual refractive error after SMILE eye surgery, PRK usually is used for the enhancement procedure.

-Most U.S. refractive eye surgeons charge approximately the same price for SMILE laser vision correction as they do for all-laser custom LASIK surgery — somewhere in the range of $2,000 to $3,000 per eye.
+Most U.S. refractive eye surgeons charge about the same price for SMILE eye surgery as they do for all-laser LASIK — somewhere in the range of $2,000 to $3,000 per eye.

 Comparative analysis of the clinical outcomes of SMILE and wavefront-guided LASIK in low and moderate myopia.
 Journal of Refractive Surgery.
 May 2017.